pravega/pravega/documentation/src/docs/controller-service.md

 Upon creating Transactions, Controller also tracks Transaction timeouts and aborts transactions whose timeouts have elapsed.
 Details of Transaction management can be found later in the [Transactions](#transaction-manager) section.

+  4. [**Watermarks**](http://pravega.io/docs/v0.8.0/watermarking/): Watermarks are a data structure produced by controller that refer to a unique position in the stream and associates time information corresponding to that position.
+The watermark is computed by controller by coordinating the time and position information reported by different writer applications and generating a time window.

 ## Cluster Management